dataloop-ai-apps/sam2box/README.md

 Audience: This example is meant for people with a working knowledge of Python and a use-case where auto-segmentation would streamline their processes.

 ## Installation:
 The code requires python>=3.8, as well as pytorch>=1.7 and torchvision>=0.8.
 Please follow the instructions here to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.
+Please ensure DTLPY - the Dataloop SDK - is installed and validated.